Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/SETUP/RASPI.md

 Here you will learn how to **_easily_** make a minecraft server on a Raspberry Pi!

-WARNING: You WILL have to open the port of your router, and i will not include a guide here because every router is different.
+WARNING: You WILL have to open the port of your router, and we will not include a guide here because every router is different.

 ## Step 1